Valérie Donzelli: Career

 In 2001, Valérie Donzelli was the leading actress in Martha Martha, by Sandrine Veysset, which was presented at Directors' Fortnight, Le Plus Beau Jour de ma vie, and also Entre ses mains.
 She achieved great success among French public thanks to the French TV show Clara Sheller (2005), in which she plays Jeanne, best friend of the main character.

 Donzelli's first film, The Queen of Hearts (La Reine des Pommes), in which she was the leading actress, was more successful than expected.
 Jérémie Elkaïm is also co-writer.
 The film was presented at Locarno International Film Festival.
 Despite its low budget, the film can be considered a success because of its 30,000 spectators.

 In 2011, with the help of her now ex-partner Jérémie Elkaïm, Valérie Donzelli directed her second full-length feature film, Declaration of War.
 This movie, presented during the 2011 Cannes Festival, achieved great success, both with the public and critics, in France.
 It is directly inspired by their private life, relating how their couple fought against their son's cancer when he was 18 months.
 As Tim Palmer notes, "Declaration of War serves as an emblematic, even quintessential, contemporary French production: a barometer to gauge film industry standards and prevailing French cultural taste, a standard-bearer of ostensibly progressive materials, an ambassador text for French screen values."
 The movie was selected for the Academy Award for Best Foreign Language Film in 2012, but was not part of the final list.

-Donzelli directed once again Jérémie Elkaïm in Main dans la main (2012), with also Valérie Lemercier in the leading role.
+Donzelli directed once again Jérémie Elkaïm in Hand in Hand (2012), with also Valérie Lemercier in the leading role.

 Donzelli considers that this is always a politic and engaged gesture to make films as women, and admires Agnès Varda for her work and her status of first women filmmaker into French Cinema.

 Valérie Donzelli is part of the jury during Locarno International Film Festival in 2013.
 She presents Que d'Amour!, a TV adaptation from the play The Game of Love and Chance (Le Jeu de l'Amour et du Hasard), by Marivaux, with Comédie-Française' sociétaires.

 Her 2015 film Marguerite & Julien was selected to compete for the Palme d'Or at the 2015 Cannes Film Festival.
-She was named as the President of the Jury of the International Critics' Week section of the 2016 Cannes Film Festival.
+She was named as the president of the jury of the Critics' Week section of the 2016 Cannes Film Festival.